3 simple steps to lose weight as fast as possible. Read now

 1. Shade-grown versus sun-grown coffee

 Firstly, sun-grown coffee requires much more chemical input in the form of fertilizers and fungicides.
 These not only harm wildlife but also deplete the nutritional content of the soil.
-As the soil becomes nutrient deficient, the land becomes unsuitable for future coffee plantations, meaning that farmers have to clear new landscapes with deforestation.
+As the soil becomes nutrient deficient, the land becomes unsuitable for future coffee plantations, meaning farmers have to clear new landscapes, causing deforestation.

 2. Organic coffee

 Vegans should choose organic coffee where possible.
 Standard coffee production exposes wildlife to synthetic pesticides, herbicides, and fertilizers, which isn’t very vegan-friendly.
-Instead, look out for USDA-certified organic coffee, so you know that the farmers harvesting the coffee haven’t used any synthetic toxins in the last three years.
+Look out for USDA-certified organic coffee so you know the farmers harvesting the coffee haven’t used any synthetic toxins in the last three years.

 3. Ethical accreditation